thaingoc273/springbootappwithmaven/documents/checkin.md

   - Create test for excel import function
   - Create Data Object Tranform for request and response
 - 28.05.2025
   - Build Jar file using Maven plugin (in deployment)
   - Read file
+  - Solid priciple in software engineering